Agile People Coach

 Your course leader and facilitator vary depending on location and dates.
 See more details in the events

-If you attend a course that is delivered online.
-Then we will work with Zoom for presentations and team exercises, Mural as a digital canvas, Trello for keeping track of the agenda items and exercises, and Slack for communication between the sessions.
+If you attend a course that is delivered online, we will work with Zoom for presentations and team exercises, Mural as a digital canvas, our own Campus for keeping track of the agenda items and exercises, and Slack for communication between the sessions.
 You will receive links to all of the tools used in the training including the Learning Management System that will provide you will all the documents and videos in between every session.

 There will be some work to be done after every session, so add about 5 hours more every week.
 Course literature and material will be sent to your location and distributed digitally.
 The certification assignment will be accomplished in the time between the sessions so that you will be ready on the day of the last session.